Silhm/ecct-livestream-bundle/README.md

 ## Howto install this bundle?

 To use the precompiled bundle:

 `nodecg install silhm/ecct-livestream-bundle`

+or simply copy-paste *graphics* and *dashboard* folder in your bundle

 To use this repository, in the nodecg/bundles directory:

 `git clone https://github.com/Silhm/ecct-livestream-bundle.git && cd ecct-livestream-bundle`

 Install dependencies

 `npm install`

 Create all the target in development mode

 `npm run start`

 Run in production

 `npm run build`